 Applying for an EIN online is the most efficient and quickest way to obtain an EIN for your business.
 Once the “interview style” application is submitted with all fields entered correctly, the EIN is issued on the spot.

 CT tip: When applying for an EIN online, be prepared.
-Online sessions time out after 15 minutes of inactivity, so it's a good idea to complete the Form SS-4 (Application for Employer Identification Number) in advance so you are prepared to properly fill out all the fields.
+You must complete the application in one session.
+It will not save your information or let you return at a later time.
+Also, online sessions time out after 15 minutes of inactivity.
+It’s a good idea to complete the Form SS-4 (Application for Employer Identification Number) in advance so you are prepared to properly fill out all the fields.

-The principal officer, general partner, grantor, owner, trustor, etc. must have a valid Taxpayer Identification Number (Social Security Number, Employer Identification Number, or Individual Taxpayer Identification Number.)
-Also, to help reduce the risk of tax identity fraud, the IRS will not process an online application if the responsible party is an entity with an EIN previously obtained through the Internet.
+- The principal officer, general partner, grantor, owner, trustor, etc. must have a valid Taxpayer Identification Number (Social Security Number, or Individual Taxpayer Identification Number).

 Applying by fax, mail or phone